SharinaS/Cloud-Engineering-Fundamentals/vpn.md

 You can enable connectivity to other networks like peered Amazon VPCs, on-premises networks via virtual gateway or AWS services, such as S3, via endpoints, networks via AWS PrivateLink or other resources via internet gateway.

 To enable connectivity, add a route to the specific network in the Client VPN route table, and add authorization rule enabling access to the specific network.

+### Compare with Direct Connect

+Direct Connect enables you to establish a private and dedicated network connection between your network and your VPC.

 [See more on AWS](https://github.com/SharinaS/Cloud-Engineering-Fundamentals/blob/master/direct_connect.md)